CamDavidsonPilon/lifelines/docs/examples.rst

     74         0.00

-lifelines will intelligently forward-fill the estimates to time points.
+lifelines will intelligently forward-fill the estimates to unseen time points.

 Example SQL query to get data from a table
 ##############################################